Walkman A Series: A100 and A300

 At the 40th anniversary of the original Walkman, Sony introduced the NW-A100 series in September 2019.
 The A100 series has a similar design as the A50 but with a larger display and borrowing physical key designs from the NW-ZX300 - it includes a 3.6 inch display, 26 hours of audio playback, and both a 3.5 mm headphone and USB-C port, the latter replacing Sony's proprietary WM-PORT.
 Paying tribute to the original cassette player, the NW-A100 series players include a cassette tape splash screen that changes depending on what is played.
 There is, however, no FM radio present.

 The limited edition anniversary model, NW-A100TPS (with the TPS paying homage to the model name of the 1979 Walkman), has a "40th Anniversary" logo on its back, as well as the very first Walkman logo.
 This edition comes with a soft cover, styled like the first Walkman.

 The Japanese domestic model, for the first time, no longer has ATRAC audio support.

-On January 2023, the A300 was announced featuring a new sleek design, 36 hours of battery life, Android 12, USB DAC support and DSEE Ultimate.
+In January 2023, the A300 was announced featuring a new sleek design, 36 hours of battery life, Android 12, USB DAC support and DSEE Ultimate.
 NFC and Noise Cancelling were removed from the A300.
 It came in Black, Grey and Blue.
-The NW-A306 is also an affordable walkman for only $349.99.
+The NW-A306 retails for US$349.99.